fresns/docs/clients/en-US/reference/callback/index.md

 - On the current page of the browser, the `iframe` access plug-in page of the inline framework layer pops up in Modal mode.
 - In the browser's new tab (new window), visit the plug-in page.
 - In the App, visit the plug-in page with the view component `WebView`.
-- In the WeChat mini program, access the plug-in page with the container component `web-view`.

 ## Usage Process

-- Step 1, the client defines the name to bury the extension operation (the access address of the extension plug-in in API);
+### Step 1

+The client sets the extensions access portal in the client's various interaction locations based on the extension `appUrl` parameter in the api, taking into account the specific experience scenarios.

+### Step 2

-- Step 2, after the user clicks the Bury button, the client processes the [variable name](variables.md) in the URL path in real time and replaces it with the variable value;
+After the user clicks the advanced interaction button, the client processes the [variable name]((variables.md)) in the URL path and replaces it with the live variable value.

+The application page is accessed using the `appUrl` after the variable value has been replaced.

+### Step 3

-- Step 3, the user performs the corresponding operation on the plug-in page, and after the operation, the plug-in sends the [postMessage](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/postMessage) message to the parent by the `postMessageKey` identification parameter;
+The user performs the appropriate action on the application page, and after the action, the application sends a feedback message with callback details.

+- The `postMessageKey` parameter sends a message to the parent via [postMessage](https://developer.mozilla.org/docs/Web/API/Window/postMessage).
+- The `callbackUlid` parameter stores the data in the database and the client retrieves the data via the callback interface [/api/fresns/v1/common/callback](../../api/common/callback.md).

+### Step 4

-- Step 4, the client receives the `postMessage` message of the plug-in page and processes the subsequent business functions.
+The client receives the `postMessage` message from the application page or `callback` api to get the feedback message and handle the subsequent business functions.

 ## postMessage Intro